-In 2005 our garden club members accepted the stewardship of New Canaan’s newest park on Weed Street from the Irwin Family when our club members were given an endowment fund to continue the beautification of the property/park and improve the quality of life in our already special town.
-The garden club gladly collaborates with the Park and Recreation Commission, the Office of Selectman and the Public Works crew on the maintenance and beautification of Irwin Park.
+In 2005 the New Canaan Garden Club accepted the stewardship of New Canaan’s newest park on Weed Street from the Irwin Family when our club members were given an endowment fund to continue the beautification of the property/park and improve the quality of life in our already special town.
+The Garden Club gladly collaborates with the Park and Recreation Commission, the Office of Selectman and the Public Works crew on the maintenance and beautification of Irwin Park.

 Annually improvements and new projects have been undertaken using the funds.
 Although the latest path extension this past spring 2014 was funded by monies previously raised specifically for the original one mile path.
 New benches, chairs, picnic benches, a gazebo, thousands of daffodils on the great lawn and numerous trees have been planted to the delight of all who jog, ride bicycles, walk with their dogs and just rest along the paths and on the Great Lawn beyond the apple orchard.
 Additional open space provides playing fields for sports on weekends and a special Children’s Mushroom Maze Garden is tucked in near the charming, old barn.
 Bluebird houses are sprinkled around the property in the meadows.

 The Gores Pavilion, which was the original pool house on the property, designed by one of the famed “Harvard Five” architects, has been independently restored by the New Canaan Historical Society and is open to visitors Friday through Sunday, May through October 11:00-3:00 with changing photography exhibits.